 3. Who’s promoting the transformation?

 The real villain usually hides between the lines.
 A popular example would be the orchestrated wars.
 You have two sides convinced that the other one is bad.
-What frequently happens is this: there’s a third side sponsoring the entire thing and getting all the benefits while the other two are killing each other.
+Yet there is often a third side sponsoring the entire event and getting all the benefits at the expense of the other two.
 That’s the real source of the problem.
-It’s hard to always determine who that is, but if you can it’s very beneficial.

-Another important question is how much is the guy who is transforming himself gaining from the whole thing.
-Obviously, if the reward is a role in a major movie coupled with fame and a large paycheck, people will be willing to play as dirty as it gets.
-The bigger the reward, the more extreme the means become.
-This is why some people use prizes as stimulation to get the most out of their workers.
+Obviously, if the reward is a role in a major movie offering fame and a large paycheck, people will be willing to play as dirty as it gets.
+This is why some employers use prizes as stimulation to get the most out of their workers.

 5. Why are they bothering you?

-It’s funny how there are so many gurus selling plans on how to get rich and yet those so-called “experts” are not doing so well themselves.
-If it was that easy to get rich, why would those geniuses waste time talking to broke people?
+Мany gurus selling plans designed to make you rich are not doing so well themselves.
+If those geniuses are rich why are they wasting their time talking to broke people?
 Why are they bothering you instead of pinching the ass of their 25-year-old girlfriend on a small island?
-The answer is simple – because we are the cows that need to be milked all day long.
-Whenever somebody is putting something in your face while telling how golden the thing is, ask yourself – is the seller actually using the product?
-Very rarely salesmen contact other people, because of good will.
+The answer is simple – because many of them are simply con men.

-There are no magical routines and never will be.
-If somebody is selling the idea that you will get big by doing 8 reps instead of 6, we are talking about deception games.
-There are many different lifting routines, but the core of all working ones is the same – do reps and add weight.
+There are no magical routines.
+If somebody is selling the idea that you will get big by doing 8 reps instead of 6, you are being played.
+There are many different lifting programs, but the core of all working ones is the same – do reps and add weight.
 Pull-ups vs. Lat pulldowns?
 That’s semantics.

-Obviously, it’s much easier to transform a former NFL player into a muscle monster than it is to make a muscle hero out of a recovering drug addict.
-In many situations the guys who are used to promote a certain muscle building method have a long sports history and decent genetics to begin with.
+Obviously, it’s much easier to transform a former NFL player into a muscle monster than to do the same with a drug addict.
+Very often the guys promoting a muscle building method have a long sports history and decent genetics, to begin with.
 That’s why they are chosen as poster boys.

-If the guy undergoing the transformation in question is not the most gifted individual and yet was able to achieve an exceptional physique, there’s more to the story than protein powders, creatine and bench presses.
+If the guy undergoing the transformation in question is not the most gifted individual and yet he transforms into a muscle prodigy, there’s more to the story than just creatine.